 The chair of the Committee shall notify all members of the Committee at least 24 hours in advance of the date, time and place of meetings and, insofar as possible, the subjects on the agenda.
 Meetings may be called from time to time by the chair of the Committee as the chair deems necessary.
 A member of the Committee may request that the chair call a meeting for a specific purpose.
-If the chair refuses to call a meeting upon such request, a majority of the Committee may vote to call a meeting by giving two days' written notice to the

-Speaker of the House setting forth the time and place for such meeting.
+If the chair refuses to call a meeting upon such request, a majority of the Committee may vote to call a meeting by giving two days' written notice to the Speaker of the House setting forth the time and place for such meeting.
 Such notice shall be read in the House and posted in the House Chamber by the Chief Clerk or a designee.
 Thereafter, the meeting shall be held at the time and place specified in such notice.

 The Committee shall not continue to exist after sine die adjournment of the General Assembly.
-Proceedings on matters before the Committee that have not been concluded or disposed of by October 31 of the second year of a legislative term shall cease on such date and all documents, reports, communications, transcripts and other materials compiled by the Committee for such matters shall be collected, organized and submitted to the Chief Clerk under seal for transition to the reconstituted Committee consisting of Members appointed from the incoming General Assembly.
+Proceedings on matters before the Committee that have not been concluded or disposed of by sine die adjournment of the General Assembly shall cease on such date and all documents, reports, communications, transcripts and other materials compiled by the Committee for such matters, as well as any communications or other materials received by the Committee after sine die adjournment of the General Assembly, shall be collected, organized and submitted to the Chief Clerk under seal for transition to the reconstituted Committee consisting of Members appointed from the incoming General Assembly.
 These materials shall be held in a secure manner and nothing in this rule shall authorize the Chief Clerk or any other person to view such materials.
-Within 30 days following the reconstitution of the Committee in the next succeeding legislative term, the Committee shall review such materials and determine whether or not to proceed with one or more of the matters under review by the former Committee.
+Within 30 days following the reconstitution of the Committee in the next succeeding legislative term, the Committee shall review such materials and determine whether or not to proceed with one or more of the matters under review by the former Committee or received after sine die adjournment.
 Any time period required for any actions of the Committee or others under this rule shall be tolled until the reconstituted Committee has made a determination whether or not to proceed.
-If the Committee determines to proceed with a matter, the Committee shall continue from the stage in the consideration of the matter where the former Committee ended.
+If the Committee determines to proceed with a matter, the Committee may continue from the stage in the consideration of the matter where the former Committee ended if a majority of the Committee determines that such continuation is appropriate without reconsideration of the information provided by the former Committee.

 The Committee shall compile, update and distribute a Members' Handbook on Ethics for Members and House Employees on matters regarding the ethical conduct of their legislative duties.
-Each Member shall complete two hours of ethics education and training and one hour of sexual harassment and discrimination in the workplace education and training each legislative term.
+Each Member shall complete two hours of ethics education and training and one hour of discrimination and harassment in the workplace education and training each legislative term.
 A Member shall be excused from one hour of ethics training for any full year the Member was absent due to illness, injury, military service or any other permissible excuse under General Operating Rule 64(a).
-The Committee shall be responsible for planning and offering the education and training programs.
+The Committee shall be responsible for planning and administering the education and training programs.